atulloh/oddball/v2/build-log.md

 #### QMK

 As I mentioned earlier, in adding suport for the PMW3600, I also came across some bugs in my initial code which I've now fixed:
-- failed debounces (key pressed)
+- failed debounces (keys occasionally registered multiple times)
 - mouse jittering
 - keyboard failing to start

 ### Assembly

-You can see a more detailed assembly process in the [build guide]({{site.baseurl}}/v2/build-buid), but following is a general summary.
+You can see a more detailed assembly process in the [build guide]({{site.baseurl}}/v2/build-guide), but following is a general summary.

 #### Plates